Skip to Content

 Since 1981, our firm has been privileged to represent families throughout DeKalb, Kane & Kendall Counties and All of Northern Illinois Counties in wrongful death claims.
 Our compassionate legal team is dedicated to providing personalized attention and care to get you the results you deserve.

-For a free consultation concerning your case, call our wrongful death attorneys in Geneva and Sycamore at (800) 653-0198 or contact us through our secure online form.
+For a free consultation concerning your case, call our wrongful death attorneys in Geneva and Sycamore at (800) 653-0198.

 What is Wrongful Death?